sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 You can click **New showcase** and see the PHP code running.

-Note that each app instance (each "showcase", for this app) runs separate from each other.
+Note that each grain of the app (each "showcase", for this app) runs separate from each other.
 You can see that for this app because the app stores the number of times you have reloaded the page.
-If you create another **New showcase**, each instance will store their data separately.
+If you create another **New showcase**, each grain will store their data separately.

 In Sandstorm, resources like a database are embedded into the package.
-That helps enforce this isolation between app instances.
+That helps enforce this isolation between all grains, even of the same app.

 ## Stop the development server and create a package file